rs-fagundes/take-home-assessments/Lingokids/readme.md

 # Lingokids – Senior CRM Specialist Case Study

 ## About the Role
-Lingokids is a global leader in educational technology, helping over 160M families raise amazing kids through Playlearning™:contentReference[oaicite:0]{index=0}.
+Lingokids is a global leader in educational technology, helping over 160M families raise amazing kids through Playlearning™.
 The **Senior CRM Specialist** role sits in the Customer Experience team and focuses on:
 - Designing and optimizing CRM campaigns in **Braze** (email, push, in-app).
 - Segmenting users and building journeys to increase conversion from free to paid.